 The Garden of Five Senses

 The Garden of Five Senses is not just another beautiful garden in Delhi.
-This garden is designed in a meticulous manner to stimulate your sensory response to the environment.
+This garden is designed meticulously to stimulate your sensory response to the environment.

-This ambitious project, undertaken by Delhi Tourism Department, spreads across an area of 20 acres and it is designated as a public leisure area.
-From Qutub Minar, it’s approximately 2.5 km (under 2 miles) to reach this amazing place.
+This ambitious project, undertaken by Delhi Tourism Department, spreads across 20 acres and is designated as a public leisure area.
+It’s approximately 2.5 km (under 2 miles) to reach this amazing place from Qutub Minar.
 This garden was inaugurated in 2003 and has been very popular among visitors since then.

 Visit Qutub Minar – final thoughts